 Who doesn’t want to see bigger bucks during deer season?
 In this edition of the N1 Outdoors N1 Minute, learn how to make your own mineral licks for deer.
+We show you a simple deer mineral recipe that you can make.
+We also give you some tips on where to place it.
 If you want to improve the overall health of your deer herd, then this is one of our must-see hunting videos.
-We give you the deer mineral recipe for success!
+We give you the deer mineral recipe for whitetail success!

 Hey, Josh Wells here with the N1 Outdoors N1 tip.
 We’re gonna make mineral licks today and what we’ve got here that we’re using for the minerals is trace minerals… we are putting two parts trace minerals, one part mixing salt, one part dried molasses and one part dicalcium phosphate.